ZoyaS2006/ApnaCollege-demo/README.md

 # ApnaCollege-demo
 Second Repository..
-Right I am starting with Git &amp; GitHub learning through Apna College tutorial and this is the repository which I'll be using till my learning...
+Right now I am starting with Git &amp; GitHub learning through Apna College Tutorial and this is the Repository which I'll be using till my learning...
-Right now I am doing some changes using web version of GitHub to learn how to commit changes on GitHub..
+Right now I am doing some Changes using Web Version of GitHub to learn how to Commit Changes on GitHub..
 Author - Zoya Shaikh.